 Michigan Motorcycle Accident Stats

 According to the National Highway Traffic Safety Administration (NHTSA), more than 2,500 motorcyclists die in traffic accidents every year.

 A large number of traumatic injuries and death is easy to understand when you combine the vulnerability of a motorcyclist and the increased number of distracted and inattentive drivers.
 The little amount of respect shown by drivers to motorcyclists is unacceptable and often the root cause of these accidents.

 According to a 2012 report from Abate of Michigan, 3,510 motorcycle accidents occurred in our state, and 129 of these accidents resulted in the death of a motorcyclist.

 We believe the choice to ride a motorcycle should never mean the loss of your rights.
 Unfortunately, if you're an injured Michigan motorcyclist seeking compensation for an accident that wasn't your fault, you'll be in for a difficult fight, especially without an attorney on your side.

 The goal of the insurance company in any motorcycle accident case is to pay as little as possible to the victim; it's the reason they make billions of dollars every year.

-If you receive calls from the insurance company after your acident, it's likely they'll want a recorded statement or ask you to sign different types of paperwork.
-DON'T speak to them or sign anything until you have consulted with an attorney who has handled several motorcycle injury cases.
+If you receive calls from the insurance company after your accident, it's likely they'll want a recorded statement or ask you to sign different types of paperwork.
+Don't speak to them or sign anything until you have consulted with an attorney who has handled several motorcycle injury cases.
 Depending on what you say or sign, you risk severely damaging your claim.